 What are the Side-Effects of Smoking in Fertility and Pregnancy?

 A couple who smokes will take much longer to conceive than non-smokers with similar given conditions.
-The chemicals in a cigarette- nicotine, carbon monoxide and tar affect the health of the unborn baby as well as the immunity of baby after birth.
+The chemicals in a cigarette- nicotine, carbon monoxide, and tar affect the health of the unborn baby as well as the immunity of the baby after birth.